vkuznet/ecm/README.md

 - `Ctrl-P` copy password to clipboard
 - `Ctrl-Q` Exit the app

-### GPM Server
+### ECM Server
-We add ability to start GPM server.
+We add ability to start ECM server.
 It can be done as simple as following
 ```

 # creeate server config file, e.g. server_config.json
 # adjust your vault area to where your actual vault is
 {
     "port": 8888,
-    "vault_area": "/path/.gpm",
+    "vault_area": "/path/.ecm",
     "verbose": 1
 }

 # start the server
-./gpm -server server_config.json
+./ecm -server server_config.json
 ```

-The GPM server support the following list of APIs
+The ECM server support the following list of APIs
 - GET URL/Vault provides list of records
 - GET URL/Vault/recordID provides encrypted data record
 - DELETE URL/Vault/recordID delete data record